Time arrow without past hypothesis: a toy model explanation: Introduction

-Physics laws are time-reversible, i.e. time evolution can be inverted, making no qualitative distinction between the past and the future.
-Yet, we clearly experience the fact that we cannot go back to the past, this is referred to as the `arrow of time problem'.
-The paradox is resolved by considering different quantities as `clocks', and then identifying the future direction to be direction of increase of a certain, physically-defined clock, thereby providing a time arrow.
-Usually, this quantity is an entropy, and one shows that starting from a low entropy initial state, is typically increases even under a reversible law.
-Thus, in the conventional argument due to Boltzmann \cite{Boltzmann}, ``reversible dynamical law + past low entropy $\Rightarrow$ arrow of time''.
+Usually, these quantities are variants of the concept of entropy, and one shows that starting from a low entropy initial state, entropy typically increases even under a time-reversible law.
+Thus, in the conventional argument due to Boltzmann \cite{Boltzmann}, ``Time-reversible dynamical law + Past low entropy $\Rightarrow$ Arrow of time''.
 This argument works even for systems of bounded size (e.g. a few of particles in a box).
-But it suffers three important criticisms: $(i)$ By the Poincaré recurrence theorem, as we iterate the dynamics forward, the entropy typically increases\ldots but then drops back, and increases, etc., as the dynamical system is necessarily periodic.
-The criticism is usually dismissed on the base that the recurrence period is beyond cosmological times. $(ii)$ Starting from an initial low entropy state and iterating the dynamics forward, entropy typically increases (`entropic clock's arrow'' matches that of the external time-coordinate aka``dynamical clock'').
-However, had we applied the reversed dynamics instead, iterating the dynamics backward, entropy typically would have increased, too (the entropic clock's arrow does not match the dynamical clock's arrow) \cite{GoldsteinJanusGlass}, as is quite often overlooked. $(iii)$ The assumption that the initial state be of low entropy, also referred to as `the past hypothesis' \cite{AlbertPastHypothesis} is a very strong one.
-This is because generic state have maximal entropy.
-Hence, the presence of such an improbable state at dynamical clock time $0$, remains a mystery.
-We will review these points in Sec. \ref{sec:conventional}.
+But it suffers three important drawbacks: $(i)$ By the Poincaré recurrence theorem, as we iterate the dynamics forward, the entropy typically increases\ldots but then drops back, and increases, etc., as the dynamical system is necessarily (almost-)periodic.
+This problem is usually dismissed on the more practical ground that the recurrence period is beyond cosmological times, but in absolute terms this remains a valid criticism. $(ii)$ Starting from an initial low entropy state and iterating the dynamics forward, entropy typically increases (the `entropic clock's arrow' matches that of the external time-coordinate aka ``dynamical clock'').
+However, had we applied the reversed dynamics instead, i.e. iterating the dynamics backward, entropy typically would have increased, too (the entropic clock's arrow does not match the dynamical clock's arrow) \cite{GoldsteinJanusGlass}, as is quite often overlooked. $(iii)$ The assumption that the initial state be of low entropy, also referred to as `the past hypothesis' \cite{AlbertPastHypothesis} is a very strong one.
+This is because generic states have maximal entropy.
+Hence, the presence of such an improbable state at dynamical clock time $0$, remains a mystery, that again demands an explanation.
+We will review these points in Sec.~\ref{sec:conventional}.